youssefali715/c_plus_plus_course/Week 7/week_7.md

 ## KeyWords
 - `break;` is used to stop the loop in a specific iteration
 - `continue;` is used to skip the current iteration

+Here's also an amazing article that explains everything you need to know an=bout loops in C++ [Link Here](https://www.geeksforgeeks.org/cpp-loops/)